Florida Keys Remember Impact of Hurricane Irma Five Years Later

-Exactly five years ago Friday, residents and business owners in the Florida keys were preparing for the impending arrival of Hurricane Irma.
-It would eventually make landfall September 10th as a Category 4 hurricane with winds of 130 miles per hour.
+Exactly five years ago Friday, residents and business owners in the Florida Keys were preparing for the impending arrival of Hurricane Irma.
+It would eventually make landfall Sept.
+10 as a Category 4 hurricane with winds of 130 mph.

 “When hurricane whatever comes, we’re ready for it because we work together and we try to lead together,” said Capt.
 David Dipre from Florida Fish and Wildlife Conservation Commission.